lserra/cli-search-db/README.md

 How-To:
 ================================================================================================
 Usage:
--The user calls it from the command line (that is, shell prompt) -The search term is defined at the time of calling
+- The user calls it from the command line (that is, shell prompt)
+- The search term is defined at the time of calling
--If the -t flag is issued, the following term is the table to be used; default is to search all tables -If the -c flag is issued, the output is formatted by colunm -If the -f flag is issued, the output is formatted by table -If the -o flag is issued, the output is written to the given file
+- If the -t flag is issued, the following term is the table to be used; default is to search all tables
+- If the -c flag is issued, the output is formatted by colunm
+- If the -f flag is issued, the output is formatted by table
+- If the -o flag is issued, the output is written to the given file

 Part 1 - Command-Line
 The arguments for optparse that would be required are: